gbdev/pandocs/content/Video_Display.md

-Even if the procedure gets executed at the *end* of Mode 0 or 1, it is still safe to assume that VRAM can be accessed for a few more cycles because in either case the following period is Mode 2 which allows access to VRAM also.
-However, be careful about STAT LCD interrupts or other interrupts that could cause the LCD to be back in mode 3 by the time it returns.
+Even if the procedure gets executed at the *end* of Mode 0 or 1, it is still safe to assume that VRAM can be accessed for a few more cycles because in either case the following period is Mode 2, which allows access to VRAM also.
+However, be careful about STAT interrupts or other interrupts that could cause the PPU to be back in Mode 3 by the time it returns.
 In CGB Mode an alternate method to write data to VRAM is to use the HDMA Function (FF51-FF55).

-If you're not using LCD interrupts, another way to synchronize to the start of mode 0 is to use `halt` with IME turned off (`di`).
-This allows use of the entire mode 0 on one line and mode 2 on the following line, which sum to 165 to 288 dots.
+If you do not require any STAT interrupts, another way to synchronize to the start of Mode 0 is to use `halt` with IME turned off (`di`).
+This allows use of the entire Mode 0 on one line and Mode 2 on the following line, which sum to 165 to 288 dots.
 For comparison, at single speed (4 dots per machine cycle), a copy from stack that takes
 9 cycles per 2 bytes can push 8 bytes (half a tile) in 144 dots, which